WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 abdomen contraction to move the stool image

-Here is what to do when in Step 4.
+Here is what to do in Step 4.

-After you’re in position on the toilet seat, you need to simulate as if you were pooping.
-This thing doesn’t mean you have to stay all day long and get stuck on the toilet with constipation.
+After you position yourself on the toilet seat, you need to simulate as if you were pooping.

 You can do this by contracting the muscles in the abdomen and over your belly.
-Contract only the abdomen muscles without the rectum and intestines.
+Squeeze only the abdomen muscles without the rectum and intestines.

 • Focus your mind on the pectoral muscles.